-- the level of our revenues; - •market demand, including changes in viewer consumption patterns, for our programming networks, our subscription streaming services, and our programming; - demand for advertising inventory and our ability to deliver guaranteed viewer ratings; - the highly competitive nature of the cable, telecommunications and programming industries; - our ability to maintain and renew distribution or affiliation agreements with distributors; - the cost of, and our ability to obtain or produce, desirable programming content for our networks, other forms of distribution, including digital and licensing in international markets, as well as our independent film distribution businesses; - · market demand for our owned original programming and our independent film content; - the security of our program rights and other electronic data; - the loss of any of our key personnel and artistic talent; - · changes in domestic and foreign laws or regulations under which we operate; - economic and business conditions and industry trends in the countries in which we operate; - fluctuations in currency exchange rates and interest rates; - changes in laws or treaties relating to taxation, or the interpretation thereof, in the U.S. or in the countries in which we operate, including the impact of the Tax Cuts and Jobs Act and the Bipartisan Budget Act of 2018; - our substantial debt and high leverage; - reduced access to capital markets or significant increases in costs to borrow; - the level of our expenses; - the level of our capital expenditures; - future acquisitions and dispositions of assets; - our ability to successfully acquire new businesses and, if acquired, to integrate, and implement our plan with respect to businesses we acquire; - problems we may discover post-closing with the operations, including the internal controls and financial reporting process, of businesses we acquire; - uncertainties regarding the financial results of equity method investees and changes in the nature of key strategic relationships with partners and joint ventures; - the outcome of litigation and other proceedings; - whether pending uncompleted transactions, if any, are completed on the terms and at the times set forth (if at all); - other risks and uncertainties inherent in our programming businesses; - financial community and rating agency perceptions of our business, operations, financial condition and the industry in which we operate; - events that are outside our control, such as political unrest in international markets, terrorist attacks, natural disasters and other similar events; and - the factors described under Item 1A, "Risk Factors" in our 2017 Annual Report on Form 10-K (the "2017 Form 10-K"), as filed with the Securities and Exchange Commission ("SEC").
+- the level of our revenues; - •market demand, including changes in viewer consumption patterns, for our programming networks, our subscription streaming services, our programming, and our production services; - · demand for advertising inventory and our ability to deliver guaranteed viewer ratings; - the highly competitive nature of the cable, telecommunications and programming industries; - our ability to maintain and renew distribution or affiliation agreements with distributors; - the cost of, and our ability to obtain or produce, desirable programming content for our networks, other forms of distribution, including digital and licensing in international markets, as well as our independent film distribution businesses; - · market demand for our owned original programming and our independent film content; - changes in consumer demand for our comedy venues; - · the security of our program rights and other electronic data; - · the loss of any of our key personnel and artistic talent; - changes in domestic and foreign laws or regulations under which we operate; - · economic and business conditions and industry trends in the countries in which we operate; - fluctuations in currency exchange rates and interest rates; - changes in laws or treaties relating to taxation, or the interpretation thereof, in the U.S. or in the countries in which we operate, including the impact of the Tax Cuts and Jobs Act and the Bipartisan Budget Act of 2018; - our substantial debt and high leverage; - reduced access to capital markets or significant increases in costs to borrow; - the level of our expenses; - the level of our capital expenditures; - future acquisitions and dispositions of assets; - our ability to successfully acquire new businesses and, if acquired, to integrate, and implement our plan with respect to businesses we acquire; - problems we may discover post-closing with the operations, including the internal controls and financial reporting process, of businesses we acquire; - uncertainties regarding the financial results of equity method investees, issuers of our investments in marketable equity securities and nonmarketable equity securities and changes in the nature of key strategic relationships with partners and joint ventures; - the outcome of litigation and other proceedings; - whether pending uncompleted transactions, if any, are completed on the terms and at the times set forth (if at all); - other risks and uncertainties inherent in our programming businesses; - financial community and rating agency perceptions of our business, operations, financial condition and the industry in which we operate; - events that are outside our control, such as political unrest in international markets, terrorist attacks, natural disasters and other similar events; and - the factors described under Item 1A, "Risk Factors" in our 2017 Annual Report on Form 10-K (the "2017 Form 10-K"), as filed with the Securities and Exchange Commission ("SEC").